Call for papers: Open data for discovery science

 Submission is open to everyone, and all submitted manuscripts will be peer-reviewed through the standard BMC Medical Informatics and Decision Making review process.
 Manuscripts should be formatted according to our submission guidelines and submitted via the online submission system.
 Please indicate clearly in the covering letter that the manuscript is to be considered for the ‘Open data for discovery science’ collection.
-The deadline for submissions will be 31 July 2017.
+The deadline for submissions is 30th September 2017.

 For further information, please email the in-house editor Emma Cookson at firstname.lastname@example.org.